taocpp/taopq/doc/Binary-Data.md

 }
 ```

-Note that you can only create binary view for contiguous chunks of memory.
-We do not offer any convenience methods to create binary data from distributed data structures, i.e. `std::list<std::byte>` is not supported.

 The former function requires (and checks) that `T` has a size of 1 byte.
 If you want to store larger `T`s as binary data you need to manually convert the pointer and size appropriately.

+The second method requires the data type `T` to be a suitable candidate for [`std::data()`➚](https://en.cppreference.com/w/cpp/iterator/data) and [`std::size()`➚](https://en.cppreference.com/w/cpp/iterator/size), which requires the data to be stored in a contiguous block of memory.
+We do not offer any convenience methods to create binary data from distributed data structures, i.e. `std::list<std::byte>` is not supported.

 ## Receiving Binary Data